Associate of Science in Health Science

 Refer to the Admissions Requirements section for details on program eligibility.

 In addition to the required core and major courses, you can further specialize your degree by choosing a preprofessional concentration that could prepare you to fulfill requirements for professional programs.

 The Associate of Science in Health Science program consists of a minimum of 90 quarter credit hours.
-You must complete a specific number of credit hours at Purdue Global.
-Refer to the Progression Requirements section for details.
 Upon successful completion of the program, you will be awarded an associate of science degree.

 - Integrate knowledge from behavioral and biological sciences as a basis for allied health practice.